vincentservio/vincentservio.github.io/_posts/2020-03-08-my_cli_project.markdown

 ```

 My interface is constructed by instance method.
-Because an instance method works with an instace rather than a class, a new instance would have to be created before you can use this method.
+Because an instance method works with an instance rather than a class, a new instance would have to be created before you can use this method.